chriskpeterson/vuepress2/docs/projects.md

 **Tools**: SDL, VS Code, and XMetaL

 This firmware comparison tool allows customers to choose and compare two HPE Synergy Custom SPPs.
-I created this tool as a way to present a table with over fifteen columns to our customers.
+Before this tool was created, the team provided a large Excel spreadsheet to customers.

+Before leaving HPE, I developed documentation and training so the team could update and maintain the tool.

 [HPE Firmware Comparison Tool](https://techhub.hpe.com/eginfolib/synergy/sw_release_info/C.6.1_IS.6.1.html)